omnect/omnect-device-service/README.md

 - timeouts: currently configured [wait-online-timeout](https://www.freedesktop.org/software/systemd/man/latest/systemd-networkd-wait-online.service.html)
 - factory-reset: if there was a factory-reset in previous boot, the result is published
 - network status: network adapter and its current configuration (LTE modems are currently not included).
 The reported structure is equal to [Current reported network status](#current-reported-network-status)
+- firmware update validation status: result of a local firmware update

 #### Publish status